 As its name suggests, post-inflammatory hyperpigmentation occurs following skin injury or inflammation when skin is left darkened and discoloured after the wound has healed.
 This article looks at how post-inflammatory pigmentation affects skin’s appearance and what causes it.
-We also identify steps you can take to help reduce the appearance of dark patches on your skin.
+We also identify treatment steps you can take to help reduce the appearance of dark spots and patches on your skin.

 What is post-inflammatory hyperpigmentation and what causes it?

 PIH can affect the face and body, appearing as flat dark spots of discolouration and creating an uneven skin tone.
 These range in colour from brown or black, depending on skin tone and the depth of discolouration.

-Men and women are equally susceptible, and all skin types can get post-inflammatory hyperpigmentation although it is more prevalent in darker tones of skin.
-In fact, PIH is one of the most common reasons why people with darker skins seek the advice of a dermatologist1.
+Men and women are equally susceptible, and whilst all skin types can get post-inflammatory hyperpigmentation it is more prevalent in people with darker skin tones.
+In fact, PIH is one of the most common reasons why people with darker skin seek the advice of a dermatologist1.

 PIH often affects people with acne and it can sometimes be triggered by skin treatments such as dermabrasion, chemical peels and laser therapy.

 An injury, rash or blemish causes skin to become inflamed.
 This inflammation triggers melanocytes - the melanin-producing cells – to release excessive melanosomes (pigment granules).
-The excessive pigment granules darken and discolor the formerly wounded area, remaining there long after the initial wound has recovered.
+The excessive pigment granules darken and discolour the formerly wounded area, remaining there long after the initial wound has recovered.

-The more inflammation there is, the more obvious the area of discoloration will be both in terms of size and color.
-And, in cases where PiH is caused by acne, picking pimples can worsen the skin condition, leading to increased hyperpigmentation.
+The more inflammation there is, the more obvious the area of discolouration will be both in terms of size and colour.
+And, in cases where PIH is caused by acne, picking pimples can worsen the skin condition, leading to increased hyperpigmentation.

 Whilst not the cause of PIH, the sun can aggravate symptoms, darkening the affected patches and prolonging the time it can take for them to fade.
 The sun is closely associated with other forms of hyperpigmentation such as age spots, also known as sun spots, and melasma.